binxixi23/Dancin_C/README.md

 # The learner holds the robot's hands instead of watching a video.

-# Ã¢â‚¬Â¢	Scenario: A learner struggles with a Waltz step.
+# *	Scenario: A learner struggles with a Waltz step.

-# Ã¢â‚¬Â¢	AI Response: Gemini 3 Flash detects incorrect posture.
+# *	AI Response: Gemini 3 Flash detects incorrect posture.
 The robot adjusts its motors to gently guide the user's hands into the correct trajectory while resisting the wrong movement.

-# Ã¢â‚¬Â¢	Voice: "You're doing great!
+# *	Voice: "You're doing great!
 Just relax your shoulders and take a slightly larger step with your left foot." (via OpenAI Realtime).

 # 2\.
 The Steady Pillar (Empathetic Partner)

 # Dancin\_C is designed to be the "lead" and a source of stability.

-# Ã¢â‚¬Â¢	Scenario: A learner feels exhausted or loses balance.
+# *	Scenario: A learner feels exhausted or loses balance.

-# Ã¢â‚¬Â¢	AI Response: Force Sensors (FSR) detect the user leaning heavily on the robot.
+# *	AI Response: Force Sensors (FSR) detect the user leaning heavily on the robot.
 The system switches to High Impedance Mode, turning the robot into a solid, unmoving support structure.
 It also lowers the music's BPM to create a calming atmosphere.

 # 3\.
 The Mind-Reading Storyteller (Affective Interaction)

 # At night, Dancin\_C transitions from the dance floor to a companion.

-# Ã¢â‚¬Â¢	Scenario: The robot narrates a fairy tale, but the camera detects the user yawning or looking away (boredom).
+# *	Scenario: The robot narrates a fairy tale, but the camera detects the user yawning or looking away (boredom).

-# Ã¢â‚¬Â¢	AI Response: The robot pauses and asks: "This story seems a bit too slow for you.
+# *	AI Response: The robot pauses and asks: "This story seems a bit too slow for you.
 Should we switch to a sci-fi adventure on Mars instead?"

-# Ã¢â‚¬Â¢	Empathy: The user says, "I had a rough day."
+# *	Empathy: The user says, "I had a rough day."
 The robot analyzes the vocal tone and responds with a warm, comforting voice, offering encouraging philosophical insights.

 # \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_